rheiland/morphy/README.md

 * hacked `phenotype_function` in custom.cpp to do something silly, but at least provide dynamics, with the `axis_*` custom vars
 * continue to make tweaks to anim_morph.py
 * more to come...

+Overnight:
+* started using the PMB; added ellipse plotting to it
+* the PMB's /data/morphy.xml is the latest config file
+* added Didi's tweaks to setup_tissue() and new user_params to the .xml